Stress Eating

 Negative thoughts and stress eating solutions.

-So, how do you make this not happen to you?
+So, how do you prevent this from happening to you?
 Here are some helpful suggestions:

 1. List your stressors.